Electric Tepee

+The cover is the first by Alan Arthurs, who was part of the band's crew and also worked on Brock's Devon farm.
+The album came in a gatefold sleeve with a painting of Castlerigg stone circle in the fold-out.
+It was the group's first of two for Essential Records, a subsidiary of Castle Communications.

 The group undertook a 23 date UK tour in April and May to promote the album, appearing behind a curtain on which the lightshow was projected.
 An all-nighter at the Brixton Academy on 15 August, when they were joined on-stage by Salt Tank, was released as Brixton Academy 15.8.92, using an amateur video shoot of the event.